gilch/drython/README.md

-# Drython #
+# DRYthon #
-**Or, Don't-repeat-yourself Python**
+**Don't-Repeat-Yourself Python**

-Drython is a metaprogramming library for Python.
+DRYthon is a metaprogramming library for Python.
-Metaprogramming is writing programs that write programs---a powerful technique for *abstracting* away repetitive code.
+Metaprogramming is writing programs that write programs--a powerful technique for *abstracting* away repetitive code.

 Programmers make abstractions constantly.
 Functions are abstractions.
 Classes are abstractions.